Skip to content

 The Fortica via ferrata is short and attractive, offering the best view of Mostar.
 Alongside the suspension bridge, nearby attractions include the Skywalk terrace, the longest zipline in Bosnia and Herzegovina, and 13 sport climbing routes.

-Difficulty: A/B, detalji C
+Difficulty: A/B, sections up to C

 Location: Mostar

-Elevation gain: 80 m
+Elevation Gain: 80 m

 Route length: 200 m